-Core training is one of the most popular and misused phrases in the fitness world today.
+Core training is one of the most popular and often misused phrases in the fitness world today.
 For some people, core training means doing crunches until their abs cramp.
-For others, core training means doing all sorts of complicated moves on various pieces of equipment that appear better suited for a circus than a gym.
-There have been volumes written on core training, with almost every author offering a different theory (while some are research-based, others are pure fiction) on the best way to achieve the elusive six-pack.
+For others, core training means doing all sorts of complicated moves on various pieces of equipment that look better suited for a circus than a gym.
+There have been volumes written on core training with almost every author offering a different theory (some research-based, others are pure fiction) on the best way to achieve the elusive six-pack.

-With all of this information, it can be difficult for many fitness professionals to determine the most effective core-training program for a client.
-The big question is, “Which way is the right way to do core training?”
-To answer this question, we must first have an understanding of what the core muscles actually do during upright movement patterns.
+With all of this information, it can be difficult for the average fitness professional to determine the most effective core training program for a client.
+The big question is, “which way is the right way to do core training?”
+To get to the solution, we must first have an understanding of what the core muscles actually do during upright movement patterns.

 With this basic understanding, let’s take a look at the popular crunch exercise and ask: Is this really the most effective exercise for the core?
-The main purpose of the crunch is for aesthetics, since shortening the rectus abdominis (RA) in the sagittal plane does very little to prepare it for the dynamic forces it experiences during upright motion.
+The main purpose of the crunch is for aesthetics since shortening the rectus abdominus (RA) in the sagittal plane does very little to prepare it for the dynamic forces it experiences during upright motion.

 Effective core training requires using exercises that integrate the hips, trunk and shoulders to efficiently distribute the forces (gravity, ground reaction and momentum) caused by upright movement.

-Go back to the gait movement pattern; if the RA was truly designed to perform spinal flexion then we would flex our spine to bring our ribcage closer to our pelvis as we walk.
-In fact, that is the opposite of what happens during gait; as the right leg transitions from mid-stance to heel-off (passing under the center of gravity), the right-side RA is working eccentrically to decelerate the anterior rotation of the pelvis (caused by extension of the right femur), while the left-side RA is working eccentrically to decelerate thoracic extension (created by extension of the left shoulder).
+Go back to the gait movement pattern; if the RA was truly designed to perform spinal flexion then we would flex our spine to bring our rib cage closer to our pelvis as we walk.
+The fact is, that is opposite of what happens during gait; as the right leg transitions from mid-stance to heel-off (passing under the center of gravity), the right side RA is working eccentrically to decelerate the anterior rotation of the pelvis (caused by extension of the right femur) while the left side RA is working eccentrically to decelerate thoracic extension (created by extension of the left shoulder).

-Keep in mind that those are only the sagittal plane actions of the RA; in the transverse plane the RA is lengthened by the left rotation of the ribcage (with the right leg in extension) and the pelvis rotating to the right, while in the frontal plane the RA is lengthened by the pelvis shifting laterally relative to the femurs and the ribcage moving laterally relative to the pelvis.
+Keep in mind that those are only the sagittal plane actions of the RA; in the transverse plane the RA is lengthened by the left rotation of the rib cage (with right leg in extension) and the pelvis rotating to the right while in the frontal plane the RA is lengthened by the pelvis shifting laterally relative to the femurs and the rib cage moving laterally relative to the pelvis.
 This means that when we are moving in an upright position, the RA is working in all three planes.
-Now, does the crunch look like the most effective exercise to train the triplanar nature of this muscle?
+Now, does the crunch look like the most effective exercise to train the tri-planar nature of this muscle?

 If we truly want to train the core the way it is designed to work, we need to get off the floor and train the muscles from a standing position so they learn how to stabilize the body in a field of gravity.
-Some highly effective core exercises include (this is not a complete list, but a few exercises to establish core stability and enhance integrated strength):
+Some of my favorite core exercises include (this is not a complete list, just a few exercises to establish core stability and enhance integrated strength):

 - For integrated core strength and dynamic balance:

-Once a client can do these exercises, he or she can progress to a circuit based on one of Gary Gray's functional core-training sequences.
+Once a client can do these exercises, I'll progress to a circuit based on one of Gary Gray's functional core-training sequences.

 Despite how many integrated core exercises are used during a training session, my experience has taught me that if I don’t include at least a few sets of crunches then my client’s lower lip will start to tremble, their eyes will start watering and they’ll be complaining that we skipped core training.
 To avoid this awkward interaction, my recommendation is to use stability ball crunches as an active recovery interval between more challenging core exercises.
-The cushion of the ball will minimize the pressure on the lower spine during flexion and allow a greater range of motion, both of which are beneficial for any client.
+The cushion of the ball will minimize the pressure on the lower spine during flexion and allow a greater range-of-motion, both beneficial for any client.